Christmas 'Round at Ours: Music and composition

-The four covers are "I Wish It Could Be Christmas Everyday" (originally by Wizzard), "Jingle Bell Rock", "Merry Xmas Everybody" (originally by Slade), and "White Christmas."
+The four covers are "I Wish It Could Be Christmas Everyday" (originally by Wizzard), "Jingle Bell Rock" (originally by Bobby Helms), "Merry Xmas Everybody" (originally by Slade), and "White Christmas" (originally by Bing Crosby).
 The group had previously performed "White Christmas" during the final of their formation show, Popstars: The Rivals.
-The re-recorded versions feature updated, contemporary production, such as the "electro-bass" on "I Wish It Could Be Christmas Everyday" and the "Pet Shop Boys-esque synth groove" on "White Christmas."
+The re-recorded versions feature updated, contemporary production, such as the "electro-bass" on "I Wish It Could Be Christmas Everyday" and the "Pet Shop Boys-esque synth groove" on "White Christmas".